Academic Policies

 Academic Probation

 Any student whose record is deemed unsatisfactory will be placed on academic probation and will be so informed by email.
 A record will be deemed unsatisfactory if, in any semester, the cumulative or semester grade point average falls below 2.0 or if it fails to show steady and substantial progress toward the degree.
-Steady and substantial progress toward the degree entails the completion, with satisfactory grades, of more than half of the courses (and points) for which a student registers in any semester.
+Steady and substantial progress toward the degree entails the completion, with satisfactory grades, of more than half of the courses (and credits) for which a student registers in any semester.
 In addition, it entails satisfactory progress in the student's major.

 Failure to satisfy the conditions of probation will result in further academic sanctions and possibly dismissal from the College.
 The conditions usually require that the student, within the next 16 credits of coursework, (a) achieve a grade point average of at least 2.0 during the term he or she is on probation, (b) not receive any grade below a C or any grade of I, and (c) not withdraw from any course without securing the permission of the Committee on Undergraduate Academic Standards prior to the withdrawal.
-Students on academic probation are also required to have a special probation interview with an adviser in the College Advising Center to receive registration clearance for the next semester.
+Students on academic probation are also required to have a special probation interview with an advisor in the College Advising Center to receive registration clearance for the next semester.
 More specific requirements may be imposed.

 The Committee on Undergraduate Academic Standards may summon students with unsatisfactory records to discuss their problems and to determine whether and under what conditions they may continue in the College.
 In special circumstances, the committee may recommend to the dean that students may be granted or placed on leave for a period not to exceed two semesters.